-If you suffer through recurrent canker sores (or “aphthous ulcers”), you know just how painful they can be.
+I see patients commonly at my Kitchener Dental Office about cold sores, and if you suffer with them, you know just how painful they can be.
 Canker sores are a very common oral condition and affect the majority of the population from time to time.
 For some individuals, the frequency of developing canker sores is very high and affects their quality of life.

 Today, I will answer the most frequently asked questions about Canker Sores.
 I hope the information provided below can help you to minimize or eliminate Canker Sore relapses.